reefland/ansible-k3s-argocd-renovate/docs/argocd-settings.md

 ---

 ## ArgoCD Initial Dashboard

+Once Traefik has been deployed the ArgoCD Dashboard URL path will resemble: `https://k3s.example.com/dashboard/`.
+(If you need earlier access the ArgoCD Dashboard via Port Forwarding, see instructions below.)

 The following shows the contents of the ArgoCD dashboard when only ArgoCD and Renovate are installed.